Knowing how to use the Facebook Ads Manager is like a superpower.

 But after you’ve set up a couple of successful ad campaigns and worked through this guide, you’re all set to rock the Facebook advertising landscape and beat the competition.

-The Facebook campaign creation process starts once you hit the green “Create Ad” button on the upper-right corner of Ads Manager.
+The Facebook campaign creation process starts once you hit the green “+ Create” button in the “Campaigns” tab.

-You’re going to be guided through the entire ad creation process.
-All you have to do is select the options you prefer and enter your very best Facebook ad copy.
-That’s easy, right?
+Next, there will be a popup for campaign creation settings, and that’s where the fun begins.
+All you have to do now is select the options you prefer at the campaign and ad set level and enter your very best Facebook ad copy.

-This step is arguably one of the decisive elements of your campaign success.
-The Facebook campaign objective determines the optimization and bidding options you’ll have later.
+This step is arguably one of the most decisive elements of your campaign's success.
+The Facebook campaign objective also determines the optimization and bidding options you’ll have later.

-Look at the campaign objective as the foundation of your entire campaign.
-You should make sure it reflects on your final goals instead of vanity metrics such as ad clicks or impressions.
+So, you should make sure it reflects on your final goals (i.e., conversions) instead of vanity metrics such as ad clicks or impressions.
+As such, we’ll typically select the “Conversions” or “Lead generation” objectives.